Or, why after much reading, questioning, deliberation, and discussion we are not actually doing much preparation.

 The impact on our bottom line here is we have a pot of funds on ice for this potential eventuality.
 Plus, we would need more €’s to fund this new entity once up and running.
 This will have a continuing drag on our profitability too.
 The overall desire in the short term is to avoid any unnecessary expense unless it is essential.

-Being pragmatic, especially where we need decisions and surety of outcome from the UK Government where none is currently available, we have to assume the worse.
+Being pragmatic, especially where we need decisions and surety of outcome from the UK Government where none is currently available, we have to assume the worst.
 Yet based on the one slippage already from March to October, the question has to be….”Will we leave with no deal?”
 I think not, but that is not important.

 What is key is that we can meet our contractual obligations and the expectations we have set for our customers.
 So, irrespective, we need to have a position on what to do in the event of a no-deal.